structurizr/structurizr.github.io/commands/03-server/01-pricing.md

 - License size: small, medium, large, or enterprise (and number of unique users).
 - Name of the organisation/team that the license is to be assigned to.
 - Billing address, contact name and email address, that the invoice is to be sent to.
-- Email address that the licence key is to be sent to.
+- Email address that the license key is to be sent to.
 - Preferred payment method - bank transfer or PayPal.

 ## Frequently asked questions (FAQ)